silicon-slopes-engineer-workshop/coding_pairs/DOCS.md

 Eliminate unneeded scope - cut out or split up story Input - process - output
 Each story is business driven
+able to illustrate a user story with an example able to express the acceptance criteria for a user story in terms that will be directly usable as an automated acceptance test